meteor-useraccounts/core/README.md

 By calling `AccountsTemplates.configure(options)` you can specify a bunch of choices regarding both visual appearance and behaviour.

-The following is a complete example of options configuration (with fields in alphabetical order):
+The following is an almost complete example of options configuration (with fields in alphabetical order):

 ```javascript
 AccountsTemplates.configure({